h82lin/eep520_final_project/README.md

-- There are 2 performance enhancing balls availalbe for Robot to collect.
+- There are 2 performance enhancing balls available for Robot to collect.
 The light-blue ball speeds up Robot and the black ball slows down Robot.